MindCS2018/Calendar-Analytics/README.md

 ```
 $ python server.py
 ```
-Then go to http://localhost:5000/ and login
+Go to [http://localhost:5000/](http://localhost:5000/) and login

 ## <a name="future"></a>Version 2.0

 Further development includes:
-- Point out additional insights in team view, including:
+- Additional insights in team view, including:
     - Meeting names
     - Largest and smallest collaborators
-- Add D3 sunburst diagram to individual view, showing heirarchy of events
+- A D3 sunburst diagram in individual view, showing heirarchy of events